Plumbing, Drain and Sewer FAQs

-Horizon Services, Inc. is THE plumbing, drain cleaning and sewer authority in Delaware, Southeastern Pennsylvania, Gloucester and Camden County NJ and Maryland.
+Horizon Services, Inc. is THE plumbing, drain cleaning and sewer authority in Delaware, Southeastern Pennsylvania, South New Jersey, and Northeastern Maryland.

 Over the years, we have fielded thousands of questions from customers like you about toilets, sinks, faucets, tubs, showers, hot water heaters, pipes, garbage disposals, dishwashers, septic tanks, sewer lines, drains, leaks and drips.
 Below are answers to some of the most common questions we receive.

 Every few minutes, water runs into my toilet tank.
 What can I do?

 If your reservoir empties out on a regular basis or never completely fills, check the rubber flapper in your toilet and make sure that is it not corroded or become warped.
 Some chemicals can cause rubber parts to distort and thus allowing water to leak out of the reservoir.
 Jiggling the flush handle to get the flapper to seal may work for a while, but eventually even this fails.
 When this happens, you’ll need to replace the flapper with a new one.
 Most toilets utilize a universal flapper, but some brands require custom flappers to be made by their own manufacturer.
 The best thing to do is shut off the water to the toilet and remove the flapper.
 Bring the flapper to a hardware store and find a comparable one to replace it with.

 Should I be concerned if my toilet is running?